Blogs

 wave

-Following the ceremony, the leaders held talks with President Volodymyr Zelenskyy, reaffirming their countries’ unwavering support for Ukraine’s sovereignty and territorial integrity.
-Later, a virtual meeting with other members of the "coalition of the willing" — a group of around 30 countries working to establish a peacekeeping force to support Ukraine after a potential peace deal — took place.
-This peacekeeping force would be instrumental in regenerating Ukraine's armed forces and rebuilding trust after the war.
+Following the moving ceremony, they met with President Zelenskyy, reaffirming their unwavering support for Ukraine's sovereignty.
+After that, there was a virtual meeting with other members of the “coalition of the willing” – a group of around 30 countries working on a peacekeeping force to help support Ukraine after a potential peace deal.
+This peacekeeping force is meant to help rebuild Ukraine’s armed forces and help foster trust after the war.
+The idea is to help Ukraine not only survive the war but to thrive afterwards.

 FAQ